MichaelFrieze/frieze.dev/src/content/uses/dev-environment.md

     description: My favorite dark theme for VS Code.
   - title: Monaspace
     description: >-
-      A superfamily of fonts from GitHub designed for programming.
-Its texture healing evens out density while preserving the grid.
-My favorite is Neon.
+      A superfamily of fonts from GitHub that are designed for programming.
+My favorite font is Neon.
   - title: Ghostty
     description: >-
       My terminal of choice.
 It’s fast, lightweight, and has a modern feel without getting in the way.
-I like that it’s GPU‑accelerated, supports multiplexing, and has thoughtful defaults that make it easy to use right away.
-It’s also open source, so I can tweak and configure it as much as I want.
+I like that it’s GPU‑accelerated and has thoughtful defaults that make it easy to use right away.
+It’s also open source.
 ---